Bryn Athyn’s Deer Study

 To date, we have analyzed high precision trajectories of the movements of 51 deer, which has resulted in the presentation of 21 posters and 6 talks at 17 regional and national scientific conferences.
 In addition to these presentations, we have published 4 articles in peer-reviewed scientific journals.
 Students take an active part in this process of presenting our scientific results.
 Over 20 students have participated in fieldwork (including deer trapping), and 16 students have helped to author the posters we have presented at scientific conferences.
 Students have also given talks at scientific conferences and been credited as authors on articles in peer-reviewed scientific journals.
 In addition, five students have based their senior capstone projects on the deer study.

 The deer study most recently presented three posters at the annual meeting of the Mid-Atlantic Chapter of the Ecological Society of America at Kutztown University on April 9, 2016.
+In October 2016 the deer study will give one oral presentation and present one poster at the annual conference of the Wildlife Society, which will be held in Raleigh, North Carolina.

 - Deer Study Presentations and Publications 2008-Present (pdf)